kymillev/geolocation/README.md

 # Automatic Georeferencing of Topographic Raster Maps

-Supplementary code for the paper submission: Automatic Georeferencing of Topographic Raster Maps
+Accompanying code for the paper submission: Automatic Georeferencing of Topographic Raster Maps

-Note to editors: The code is not final and may be reformatted or cleaned.
+**Note:** This code is not final and may be reformatted or cleaned.

 # Getting Started